Pubs on bus route 173

 Alder Bar – Burton Road

 Alder bar was previously the Sheffield Brewery Company and is located in the former Blanco Polish factory, which supplied the British troops in World War Two.
 Beer was brewed here from 2006 until the Coronavirus pandemic, on kit arranged on the traditional tower principle.
 The bar in the brewery was rescued from a student halls of residence that has since been demolished and fits in style with the Victorian building.
-Currently brewing has been suspended until further notice and the bar is now operated independently as “Alder” with a range of guest ales.
+Currently brewing has been suspended until further notice and the bar is now operated independently as “Alder” with a range of guest ales and regular special events.

 Get there: bus 7,8.
 Nearest tram stop Shalesmoor.